You are currently viewing Gluten Free Holiday Emotions

 Back to *choices.* Your choice is in how you respond to them (or in how you don’t respond).
 Sometimes it’s best to take care of your own needs and not discuss it.
 And sometimes, sadly, it’s just best to walk away.

-I not only have to be gluten free, but chemical fragrance impacts me in a very negative way.
+I not only have to be gluten free, but fragrance free.
+Fragrance chemicals impact me in a very negative way.
 I have control over the *food thing* whether anyone else understands and cares or not (and I’m lucky to have caring and understanding family).
 The chemical fragrance issue, however, requires others’ cooperation and understanding or I am miserable, (or I have to isolate myself).
-This special need has truly opened my eyes to how very kind some people are (and how very unkind others can be).

 Moving on.

-Special requirements can bring out the amazing in some (and can bring out the ‘not-so-amazing’ in others).
-But as soon as you let someone else’s lack of support get to you—-your response from pain will be the one criticized.
+Special requirements can bring out the amazing in some people (and they can bring out the not-so-amazing in others).
+But as soon as you let someone else’s lack of support get to you–your response from pain will be the one criticized.

 Know this: You cannot change anyone else.